-The Canon PowerShot G7 X Mark II and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in February 2016 and August 2016.
+The Canon PowerShot G7 X Mark II and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in February 2016 and August 2016.
 The G7X Mark II is a fixed lens compact, while the D3400 is a DSLR.
-The cameras are based on an one-inch (G7X Mark II) and an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 24 MP.
+The cameras are based on an one-inch (G7X Mark II) and an APS-C (D3400) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is considerably larger (88 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the D3400 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the D3400 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D3400 and their specifications in the Nikon Lens Catalog.